yunusyavuzhanafsar/30Days-30JavaScript-Projects/README.md

 3. ```
    cd Todo-List-App
    ```
-4. Open the index.html file in your browser (you can simply double-click the file or use Live Server if using VS Code).Start adding your tasks they will be saved automatically thanks to localStorage.
+4. Open the index.html file in your browser (you can simply double-click the file or use Live Server if using VS Code).
+Start adding your tasks they will be saved automatically thanks to localStorage.

    https://github.com/user-attachments/assets/4d4cffd3-837a-4c3c-a2d3-0824502eb132